 \subsection{Organization}

 The remainder of this paper is organized as follows.
-In Section \ref{sec:Problem-Formulation-Minimax}, we introduce our system model of compound multiband channels.
-A metric called sampled capacity loss, and a minimax sampler are defined with respect to sampled channel capacity.
-We then determine in Section \ref{sec:Minimax-Capacity-Regret} the minimax capacity loss that is achievable within the class of periodic sampling systems.
-Specifically, we develop a lower bound on the minimax capacity loss in Section \ref{sub:The-Converse-Minimax}.
-Its achievability under Landau-rate and super-Landau-rate sampling are treated in Section \ref{sub:Achievability-Landau-rate-Minimax} and Section \ref{sub:Achievability-Super-Landau-Minimax}, respectively.
-Along the way, we derive concentration of several log-determinant functions in Section \ref{sub:Concentration-of-Log-Determinant}.
+In Section \ref{sec:Problem-Formulation-Minimax} we introduce our system model of multiband Gaussian channels.
+A metric called sampled information rate loss, and a minimax sampler, are defined with respect to sampled channel capacity.
+We then determine in Section \ref{sec:Minimax-Capacity-Regret} the minimax information rate loss.
+Specifically, we develop lower bounds on the minimax information rate loss in Section \ref{sub:The-Converse-Minimax}.
+The achievability is treated in Section \ref{sub:Achievability-Super-Landau-Minimax}.
+Besides, we derive measure concentration of several log-determinant functions in Section \ref{sub:Concentration-of-Log-Determinant}.
 Section \ref{sub:Implications-Minimax} summarizes the key observation and implications from our results.
-We present in Section \ref{sec:Connections-with-Discrete-Time} extensions to discrete-time sparse vector channels, and discuss connections with compressed sensing literature.
 Section \ref{sec:Conclusion-Minimax} closes the paper with a short summary of our findings and potential future directions.